Jackb-03/OpenCV-Augmented-Reality-Black-Jack-Counter/README.md

 ## Credit
 First and foremost credit to Edje Electronics with already existing openCV card detector found in this video https://github.com/EdjeElectronics/OpenCV-Playing-Card-Detector
 Without it this project would have take me many more hours to complete.
-Link to his porject: https://github.com/EdjeElectronics/OpenCV-Playing-Card-Detector
+Link to his project: https://github.com/EdjeElectronics/OpenCV-Playing-Card-Detector

 ## Explanation
 This is a Python program that uses OpenCV to detect and identify playing cards from a PiCamera video or a USB webcam.
 It then calcualtes the count and streams it